Eunice Wong and Eleven Crypto Communities Enter Sekuya Multiverse

-Jakarta, Indonesia--(Newsfile Corp. - April 2, 2022) - Sekuya Multiverse ($SKUY) is now being supported by 11 crypto communities and partnering with crypto influencer, Eunice Wong.
+JAKARTA, Apr 4, 2022 - (ACN Newswire) - Sekuya Multiverse ($SKUY) is now being supported by 11 crypto communities, and is partnering with crypto influencer Eunice Wong.

-Sekuya Multiverse, the first multiverse project in crypto space, aims to connect the real world and multi virtual world.
-Sekuya is now 2 months old since their launch, and they got the attention of 11 crypto communities in Asia.
-The communities are GGWP CLAN, INDOCUKONG, TOMKET LOVERS, RARE COIN, Mamak Crypto, Kriptonesia, Pahlawan Crypto, HQ COMMUNITY, Wall Street 华尔街社区, 精神病院社区, and 文文的后花园社区.
+Sekuya Multiverse, the first multiverse project in crypto space, aims to connect the real world and the multi-virtual world.
+Sekuya is only 2 months old since their launch, and they've got the attention of 11 crypto communities in Asia.
+The communities are GGWP CLAN, INDOCUKONG, TOMKET LOVERS, RARE COIN, Mamak Crypto, Kriptonesia, Pahlawan Crypto, HQ COMMUNITY, Wall Street Journal Community, the Healthy Mind Community and Wenwen's Back Garden Community.
 "Communities are important part of metaverse ecosystem.
 They will be the foundation of Sekuyans (citizen of Sekuya Multiverse) that will live and do a lot of things inside Sekuya Multiverse," said NN93, CMO of Sekuya Multiverse.

 Sekuya is also partnering with Eunice Wong, Director of Unicorn Venture Capital, a womenpreneur, crypto investor, and pioneer in the crypto-led revolution with over 197,000 followers on Instagram and over 70,000 on Twitter.
 This is what Eunice Wong said about Sekuya, "This is not hype project only.
 It's a rare project with high use-case in real life and I personally really like SEKUYA and the project.
 I spoke to the dev and it gave me even more conviction of where the project will be in near future."
 Eunice Wong will also release her own NFT in collaboration with Sekuya Ultra Rare NFT, and Sekuya Rare NFT series.